 It lists locations and events where smoking is banned, and includes factsheets, signage and other resources for the owners and operators of public facilities.

-These reforms will commence operation on 1 August 2017.
+These reforms will commence on 1 August 2017.

 For more information the ban on smoking in outdoor dining areas, visit the Smoke-free areas page.

-For more information on the regulation of e-cigarettes, visit the Tobacco retailers page.
+For more information on the regulation of e-cigarettes, visit the Retailers page.

 Information for businesses

-The Victorian Government is committed to working with all affected businesses to ensure a smooth transition to smoke-free dining and the regulation of e-cigarettes.
+The Victorian Government will work with all affected businesses to ensure a smooth transition to smoke-free dining and the regulation of e-cigarettes and shisha tobacco.

-Ahead of the commencement of the changes to the Tobacco Act, detailed guidance materials, resources and advice will be available through the Tobacco Information Line and the Tobacco Reforms website.
+Detailed guidance materials, resources and advice will be available through the Tobacco Information Line and the Tobacco Reforms website from 1 May 2017.